 A popular country song asks, “Where were you when the world stopped turning on that September day?”
 That September day was of course, Sept.
 11, 2001.
-And as we recognize the 20-year anniversary of the devastating attack on our country we are sharing employee stories from that day.
+Everyone has a memory or story from that day, including our employees.
 Some were in the military; some were working for Consumers Energy and some were toddlers.
-Read on to learn more about their memories of that day, how things have changed since and why we must “never forget.”
+Read on to learn more about their memories, how things have changed since and why we must “never forget.”

 Editor’s Note: For this article, two employees (Mario Austin and Chris Buday) were interviewed.
 The other employees sent in their written submissions.

 “There was an American Red Cross blood drive scheduled for that Tuesday morning at the Flint Service Center.
 As an experienced donor, I knew getting there early was the most convenient way to donate blood without taking too much time away from my work, and took some pride being the first donor of the drive too.

 At the time my cubicle was on the 2nd floor, so just a few minutes before 9 a.m., I headed downstairs.
 As I approached the “T” in the main hallway and was preparing to head left to the gas crew room, I looked to my right to see a crowd gathered outside the electric dispatch room door.
 I thought this was odd, given it was a beautiful September morning, so I turned that direction.
 Upon reaching the group of fellow employees, I looked inside the room just in time to see the second plane crash into the south tower of the World Trade Center.

 After watching these events transpire, I decided the first thing I needed to do was go ahead and give blood as I had planned, figuring that was one small thing I could do to help the injured survivors.
 I did so, and to this day my blood donor card with the date “9/11/2001” as a haunting reminder of the horrible events of that day.